retentioneering/retentioneering-tools/docs/_build/html/_sources/clustering.rst.txt

 .. image:: _static/clustering/cluster_event_dist_0.svg

 We can immediately see the distribution of events (by default top_n = 8) within selected cluster 2 compared with the distribution from the whole dataset.
-Percents on Y axis correspond to how frequent given event is present in the given cluster.
-On the histogram above we can see that users from cluster 2 are much more often interact with product 2 compared with the entire dataset.
+Percents on Y axis correspond to how frequently a given event is present in the given cluster.
+On the histogram above we can see that users from cluster 2 are much more often interacting with product 2 compared with the entire dataset.

 We can also compare two clusters between each other.
 For this we need to pass two positional arguments corresponding to cluster numbers.

 .. code:: ipython3